albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 The dialog makes use of tooltips.
 Hover the mouse cursor above rows and buttons for more information.

 .. figure:: ../images/multiexport.jpg
+    :scale: 50%

     Overview of the multiexport features with the related menu items highlighted.
+Screenshot based on *Little Navmap* 2.6. *Click image to enlarge.*

 .. _multiexport-quick-setup: